 While economics challenged some of my previous assumptions, I also felt that mainstream economics was extremely myopic in many ways.
 For example:

 - Why should I think that higher GDP is good?
 Is it good for stay-at-home parents to go out and work and instead hire babysitters?
 Is Wikipedia valueless because nobody pays for it?
 And who says that greater material production is desirable in the first place?
 Many environmentalists critique this whole framework.

 - Externalities are very often ignored, and many economic conclusions may fail when externalities are considered.
 For instance, the "race to the bottom" to strip away environmental and consumer-protection regulations with free trade is not obviously good when externalities enter the picture.

 - Economists and libertarians can make crazy assumptions about people having full information, when in fact paternalism may often help people who can't possibly make optimal choices about most decisions in life because of information overload.

 While I have great uncertainty on economic issues, I never have had much uncertainty about social/cultural issues like gay marriage, (early-term) abortion, gun rights, religious voucher funding, comprehensive sex ed, and so on.
 Disagreements on these matters are mainly driven by moral rather than factual divergence, so there's less of a modesty argument in favor of moving toward moderation on these issues.
-There's of course debate around the edges about how far to take affirmative action, political correctness, and so on, but it's hard to disagree with the core social values of liberals.
-This makes sense in view of the observation that liberal views seem to be primarily focused on care/harm (i.e., reducing suffering), while conservatives also care intrinsically about loyalty, authority, sanctity, etc.
+There's of course debate around the edges about how far to take affirmative action, political correctness, and so on, but it's hard to disagree with the core social values of liberals.a This makes sense in view of the observation that liberal views seem to be primarily focused on care/harm (i.e., reducing suffering), while conservatives also care intrinsically about loyalty, authority, sanctity, etc.